Russian web trolls boo Biden, often boost Gabbard, report finds

 "I see Russia as at a minimum playing an important role to propagate these conspiracies," he said.

-Russian propaganda mentions of the other Democratic candidates have been mostly neutral, the study found, although the sites have begun to criticize Elizabeth Warren as she has risen in the polls.
+Russian propaganda mentions of the other Democratic candidates have been mostly neutral, the study found, although the sites have begun to criticize Massachusetts Sen. Elizabeth Warren as she has risen in the polls.

 Russian propaganda may have helped Trump, study suggestsJuly 2, 201904:14